St Olave’s Church

 St Olave’s Church is not only one of the last remaining medieval places of worship in London, but its entrance is also one of the most macabre in the city, with a trio of deathly skulls astutely watching over anyone who enters.

-This small gothic church is located on Hart Street in the City of London and according to records it dates back to the 13th century, when it was once known as St Olave-towards-the-Tower.
-Although legend has it, that the church dates back even further, to 1014 and was built on the site of the Battle of London Bridge.
-It was dedicated to the patron saint of Norway, King Olaf II, who united his troops to fight alongside the Anglo-Saxon King Æthelred the Unready, against the Danes.
+This small Gothic church is located on Hart Street in the City of London and according to records was built in the 13th century, when it was once known as St Olave-towards-the-Tower.
+Although legend has it, that the church dates back even further to 1014 and was built on the site of the Battle of London Bridge.

 Head through the gates into the tiny grounds, where it is said that over 300 Great Plague victims are buried, including Mary Ramsay, the woman who was widely accused of bringing the dreadful disease to London.

-Restoration work after the Blitz in World War II reinstated the church’s interior design and if you have time I’d highly recommend taking a peek inside to admire the beautiful medieval architecture of this grade I listed building.
+Restoration work after the Blitz in World War II reinstated the church’s interior design and if you have the time, I’d highly recommend taking a peek inside to admire the beautiful medieval architecture of this grade I listed building.

 Taken from The Uncommercial Traveller (1861), by Charles Dickens: “It is a small, small churchyard, with a ferocious, strong, spiked iron gate, like a jail.
 This gate is ornamented with skulls and cross-bones, larger than the life, wrought in stone; but it likewise came into the mind of Saint Ghastly Grim, that to stick iron spikes a-top of the stone skulls, as though they were impaled, would be a pleasant device.
 Therefore, the skulls grin aloft, horribly thrust through and through with iron spears.
 Hence, there is attraction of repulsion for me in Saint Ghastly Grim, and, having often contemplated it in the daylight and the dark, I once felt drawn toward it in a thunderstorm at midnight.
 'Why not?'
 I said, in self-excuse”.